 Mania is hard to miss.
 People in this state can’t focus.
-Their thoughts race.
-They talk fast.
+Their thoughts race, and they talk fast.
 They live on very little sleep and engage in risky behaviors like speeding, overspending, or hypersexuality.
 They may think they are invincible or possess an inflated sense of self, which leads to reckless decisions.
-They are frequently impulsive and irritable, and are likely to hurt themselves or others.
+Most are frequently impulsive and irritable, and are likely to hurt themselves or others.
 Unfortunately, people in this state are also very resistant to treatment.
 Mania is the hallmark symptom of Bipolar Disorder type I.

-Although hypomania is a milder form of mania, Bipolar II is not a milder form of Bipolar I. In fact, in Bipolar II, the depressive symptoms are the most concerning and most disabling, and the hypomania is recognized later and is much less problematic.
+Although hypomania is a milder form of mania, Bipolar II is not a milder form of Bipolar I. In fact, in Bipolar II, the depressive symptoms are the most concerning and most disabling.
 The depressive symptoms of Bipolar II create a more long-term type of impairment while the manias of Bipolar I lead to more periodic issues.

 Bipolar I usually starts around age 18, while Bipolar II starts later, in the mid 20s.
-When parents suspect Bipolar Disorder in young children, they should also consider the possibility of Disruptive Mood Dysregulation Disorder.
+When parents suspect it their kids, they should also consider the possibility of Disruptive Mood Dysregulation Disorder.
 Bipolar I comes to light because of the manic episodes.
 However, depression is usually the first symptom of Bipolar II, and those patients are diagnosed with Major Depressive Disorder until a hypomanic episode occurs.
 In fact, 12% of people who are initially diagnosed with Major Depressive Disorder have their diagnosis changed to Bipolar Disorder II.

 Causes and Risk Factors